 3. Consider bringing your dog!

 Dogs are welcome, although there is an entrance fee for Fido ($10) and some rules you need to be aware of ahead of time.
-For instance you need to have proof of vaccination and a photo of your dog with you.
+For instance you need to have proof of vaccination and a photo of your dog with you (or pay extra for a photo to be taken).
 I feel a little bad that we go on outings week after week and leave our dog at home.
 It is nice to know when we have an option to bring them along.
 NOTE: Dogs are not welcome everywhere at the festival (the petting zoo for instance), so someone will have to wait outside in those cases.

 4. Wear sunscreen.

 I don't mean to sound like Baz Luhrmann, because I'm really NOT a sunscreen person.
 I prefer to get my sun protection through vegetables, but this is one of those occasions where I recommend it.
 There just is not a lot of shade, and you don't want to have to cut your visit short to avoid burning.